Global Legal Skills Conference

-The conference series now also includes presentations of the Global Legal Skills Awards for innovations in international legal skills education.
-Awards have been presented to individual professors for their teaching and academic leadership, for outstanding scholarship and books advancing the field of global legal skills education, for the institutional vision of law firms and other institutions with specialized training in global legal skills, and for law schools in the United States and other countries that have special international skills training programs for law students and lawyers.
-Winners of Global Legal Skills Awards through 2016 have been from Costa Rica, Italy, Mexico, New Zealand, Russia, Switzerland, the United Kingdom, and the United States.
+The conference series includes presentations of the Global Legal Skills Awards for innovations in international legal skills education.
+Awards have been presented to individuals for their teaching and academic leadership, for outstanding scholarship and books advancing the field of global legal skills education, for the institutional vision of law firms and other institutions with specialized training in global legal skills, and for law schools in the United States and other countries that have special international skills training programs for law students and lawyers.
+Winners of Global Legal Skills Awards have come from around the world.